Yokkaichi, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Take care to pick the correct type.
-A lot of adapters currently being sold are simply plugs and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Make sure to find the necessary type.
+Many adapters on sale are just plug changers and require your devices to change the voltage themselves.
 If your electronics can't do that they could get fried.
-This one is sufficent for most areas.
+This one should be sufficient for most places.

 November